 Andrea grew up in Procida, a little island in the bay of Naples, Italy.
 He studied Molecular Biology at the University of Naples Federico II and worked at the Italian National Cancer Institute for his thesis.
 He received his MSc degree in Molecular Biology (summa cum laude) in 2002.
 Subsequently, he joined Prof. Maurizio D’Esposito’s group at Institute of Genetics and Biophysics (IGB-National Council of Research, CNR), Naples, studying the role of chromatin and DNA modifications in cancer - and this was the time when his interest in epigenetics began.
 He decided to stay in D’Esposito’s lab to do his PhD, focusing on the epigenetic mechanism of SPRY3 gene silencing in humans.

 He is actively involved in science divulgation since his time at the University of Oxford and he regularly writes for several magazines.
-He is acts as an editor for many journals and as a referee for Italian, UK and international body of funding and for several journals.
+He is acting as an editor for many journals and as a referee for Italian, UK and international body of funding and several journals.
 He is an associate fellow of the Higher Education Academy (AFHEA).

 Line of research #1